 Credit Scores and Bankruptcy: You can begin rebuilding your credit score and obtain credit cards immediately after filing for bankruptcy.

 Creditors love to extend credit to post-bankruptcy clients.
 They have good income, reduced debt, or no debt at all.
 Even though you can borrow money again right away, it pays to be careful.
-Credit after bankruptcy has become easy – we make sure you are well-schooled about the advantages of good credit and the dangers of new debt.
+Credit after bankruptcy has become too easy – we make sure you are thoroughly educated about the advantages of good credit and the dangers of new debt.

-Myth #4: I Won’t be able to get a Mortgage or a loan after Bankruptcy
+Bankruptcy Myths #4: I Won’t Be Able to Get a Mortgage or Loan After Bankruptcy

 Mortgages after Bankruptcy: You can still obtain a mortgage or an auto loan after filing for bankruptcy.

 Re-establishing credit after bankruptcy is not like it used to be.
 Credit cards and car loans are quickly available at good rates within months of a Chapter 7 bankruptcy.
 By restarting with a limited amount of credit, and staying current on post-bankruptcy payments, bankruptcy actually improves your credit worthiness by ending defaults, reducing unmanageable debt loads and improving your family’s debt-to-income ratio.
 With good practices, a mortgage should be available to clients post bankruptcy without a co-signer three years or less.
 Now more than ever, bankruptcy, followed by sound financial practices, rebuilds credit and allows for manageable financial obligations and high credit scores.

-After the initial meeting with our Bankruptcy attorneys as The Law Offices of Neil Crane, we can have a client on the road to financial recovery is a couple of days to a week.
+After the initial meeting with our Bankruptcy attorneys at The Law Offices of Neil Crane, we can have a client on the road to financial recovery in a couple of days to a week.
 Our clients are often surprised at how fast they are able to get back to their lives.

-Myth #6: Bankruptcy is only for the Low-income families
+Bankruptcy Myth #6: Bankruptcy is Only for People Who Aren’t Responsible

 Filing bankruptcy is a federal right granted to all U.S. citizens.

 Filing for bankruptcy is not taking the easy way out.
 Most clients wait far too long to seek help.
 For people who need to file for bankruptcy, it is an alternative provided to you under federal law.
 You have the right to create a financial fresh start and obtain relief from creditors and unmanageable debt problems.
-Unregulated banks and lenders with excessive interest payments and fees have become a dangerous force against American consumers and our economy.
-As a result, bankruptcy is created for the protection of middle-class Americans at risk.
+Unregulated banks and lenders with excessive interest payments and fees have become a danger to all hard-working middle-class Connecticut residents.
+Bankruptcy is created for the protection of middle-class Americans at risk.

-Myth #7: I Can File Bankruptcy on my own.
+Bankruptcy Myth #7: I Can File Bankruptcy On My Own

 A properly qualified and experienced bankruptcy attorney is necessary to assure your success.

 The bankruptcy system works, but it isn’t easy.
 It takes experienced counsel and practiced expertise.
 Reliance on the assurances of non-qualified “experts,” out-of-state companies or “friends” can seriously jeopardize your chances of successfully finding debt relief.
-The knowledge and experience of a highly qualified attorney are the key to presenting your case efficiently and effectively, resolving your legal needs in a customized manner specific to your precise legal and financial problems.
+The knowledge and experience of a highly qualified attorney are the key to presenting your case effectively, resolving your debt problems in a customized manner specific to your precise legal and financial problems.
 This is a highly specialized area of the law.
-Your future is too important to trust to anyone other than a true local bankruptcy attorney with a track record of resolving financial issues for people just like you.
+Your future is too important to trust to anyone other than a true local bankruptcy attorney with a long track record of resolving financial issues for people just like you.

-At the Law Offices of Neil Crane, experience, reputation and hard work assure your successful case.
+At the Law Offices of Neil Crane, experience, reputation and hard work assure all cases are successful.

-Myth #8: Bankruptcy Lawyers only Do Bankruptcy cases
+Bankruptcy Myth #8: Bankruptcy Lawyers Only Do Bankruptcy Cases

 Bankruptcy lawyers understand and practice all the options for debt relief.
-We can do debt settlement and other negotiations to resolve outstanding debt as well as stop debt collectors from harassing you.
-Harassment of creditor phone calls and mailings can become very stressful and detrimental to your recovery as well as threaten your livelihood.
-Bankruptcy attorneys can stop all harassment and prioritize your needs into a plan for sound debt relief of any type, depending on your particular individual needs.
+We can do debt settlement and other negotiations to resolve outstanding debt as well as negotiating lawsuits and stopping debt collectors from harassing you.
+Harassment from creditor phone calls and mailings can become very stressful and detrimental to your recovery as well as threaten your livelihood.
+Experienced Bankruptcy attorneys can stop all harassment and prioritize your needs into a plan for sound debt relief of any type, depending on your particular individual needs.

 Creditors Will Not Stop Until You Show Them You Are Serious

 Creditors tend to violate the law because few people ever complain about their tactics.
 People with debt often are made to feel that they have no rights or protections.
-The fact is, creditors often violate the law, even though there are numerous federal and state consumer laws designed to protect you, and you are entitled to use their advantage for relief or compensation for illegal violations.
+The fact is, creditors often violate the law, even though there are numerous federal and state consumer laws designed to protect you.

 Contact Our Connecticut Bankruptcy Law Firm – We Know the Facts from the Fiction

 We offer a free initial consultation.
-Please do not hesitate to call us today at 203-230-2233 or toll free at 888-249-3027, or complete our online contact form to discuss your questions and concerns with an experienced bankruptcy attorney.
+Please do not hesitate to call us today at 203-230-2233, or complete our online contact form to discuss your questions and concerns with an experienced bankruptcy attorney.
 When you call us, you will always speak to a live attorney.
 We never use voicemail.
 We are committed to providing excellent service to every client, every day.

-Everyone has very understandable and obvious reservations about filing.
-But in many cases, it is the correct and only option which provides any true solution.
+Everyone has very understandable and obvious reservations about filing for bankruptcy.
+But in many cases, it is the correct option that provides any true solution.
 Understand all the options.
 Your knowledge is power.
 Often bankruptcy is a hard choice but it is the right solution.
 Bankruptcy is often the correct and only available true solution.
 Thankfully, we still have a Bankruptcy System that respectfully protects the middle class and its right to a path for financial recovery.
 You need to learn and understand your specific legal options.
-As one of the leading providers of bankruptcy relief in the Connecticut we inform a broad range of people from many backgrounds by examining their complete family budgets and advising them about the proper choices available for a sound and workable solution.
+As one of the leading providers of bankruptcy relief in Connecticut, we inform a broad range of people from many backgrounds by examining their complete family budgets and advising them about all the proper choices available for a sound and workable solution.
 We understand the best alternatives for protecting assets, rebuilding financial lives, rebuilding good credit and gaining a fresh financial start.
 We can help you decide if bankruptcy is the best path for you, based on your particular situation.